 Communication is key to our existence as human beings.
 So, who do we turn to when our body or mind creates roadblocks to successful communication?
 Speech-language pathologists (SLPs).
-These specialists can address speech disorders and improve communication techniques for patients of all ages.
+SLPs are licensed healthcare practitioners who assess, diagnose and treat difficulties related to speech, language, voice, fluency and swallowing.
+They help individuals of all ages communicate effectively and manage feeding or swallowing challenges.

 A speech-language pathologist assists and guides patients to improve their quality of life through better social interaction, educational growth and career opportunities.